oracle/python-cx_Oracle/doc/src/cursor.rst

     size of each element being allocated in the buffer.
 If you receive this error, decrease the number of elements in the sequence parameters.

+    If there are no parameters, or parameters have previously been bound, the number of iterations can be specified as an integer instead of needing to provide a list of empty mappings or sequences.

     When true, the batcherrors parameter enables batch error support within Oracle and ensures that the call succeeds even if an exception takes place in one or more of the sequence of parameters.
 The errors can then be